Extreme winds can be calculated with the following methods:

 WDS can perform all calculations also wind direction sector specifically (for arbitrary wind direction roses) and seasonally (separably for all 12 months from January to December).

-The following example shows extreme wind calculations with the diurnal maximal wind peak values of the weather station Bremerhaven in 10 m height above ground within the time range from 1980 to 2015 (Data Basis: Deutscher Wetterdienst, own elements added).
+The following example shows extreme wind calculations with the diurnal maximal wind peak values of the weather station Bremerhaven at 10 m height above ground level within the time range from 1980 to 2015 (Data Basis: Deutscher Wetterdienst, own elements added).
 The extreme winds have been calculated with the following three methods:

 Fig.1 Time series of the diurnal maximal wind peak values (clipping).
 The absolute maximum of the diurnal maximal wind peak values occurs with 42.2 m/s on 1993/01/13.